GWR 6000 Class: Naming

 According to O. S. Nock it was rumoured that the locomotives of the class, originally referred to as "Super Castles", were to be named after notable cathedrals, but in the event, with the first locomotive due to feature in the Baltimore and Ohio Railroad's (B&O) centenary celebrations, the GWR elected to name the class after British Kings.
 The cathedral rumour probably originated in a humorous article in the local newspaper while the class was being designed.

-The class premier, No. 6000, was named King George V after the reigning monarch at the time, and the rest of the class would receive the names of English Kings in reverse order of ascendence to the throne. (ie. No. 6001 King Edward VII, No. 6002 King William IV...)
+The class premier, No. 6000, was named King George V after the reigning monarch at the time, and the rest of the class would receive the names of English Kings in reverse order of ascendence to the throne. (i.e. No. 6001 King Edward VII, No. 6002 King William IV...)

 Following the death of King George V in 1936, No. 6029 King Stephen was renamed King Edward VIII after his successor; and following the abdication of the latter in the same year, No. 6028 King Henry II was renamed King George VI after the new King.